vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-kafka.md

 - Nebula Graph has been [installed](../../4.deployment-and-installation/2.compile-and-install-nebula-graph/2.install-nebula-graph-by-rpm-or-deb.md) and deployed with the following information:

-  - IP address and port of Graph and Meta services.
+  - IP addresses and ports of Graph and Meta services.

-  - User name and password with Nebula Graph write permission.
+  - The user name and password with write permission to Nebula Graph.

 - Exchange has been [compiled](../ex-ug-compile.md), or [download](https://repo1.maven.org/maven2/com/vesoft/nebula-exchange/) the compiled `.jar` file directly.

 - Spark has been installed.

-- Learn about the Schema created in Nebula Graph, including Tag and Edge type names, properties, and more.
+- Learn about the Schema created in Nebula Graph, including names and properties of Tags and Edge types, and more.

 - The Kafka service has been installed and started.